 Neurobiology tells us so much about what’s going on in weight gain and weight loss.
 It takes a long time to develop new habits, rituals, routines.
 It may take months or years . . . but it can happen.

-This is huge part of winning the game of weight-loss!
+This is a huge part of winning the game of weight loss!

 While there may be some degree of “damage” to the brain, particularly in how hunger and satiety hormones function, it can correct itself to a large degree.
 The key is knowing that the process takes time and, like any other behavior change, is ultimately a practice.

 So keep Innercising and attending my NeuroGym training sessions to reset your self-image, upgrade your health set-point, and release the weight for good.
 You've got this!

 (WANT MORE STRATEGIES FOR FAT LOSS?
 Ari Whitten's guide has more bite-sized strategies.
 Download the PDF)

 Lammert, O. et al. (2000).Effects of isoenergetic overfeeding of either carbohydrate or fat in young men.
 British Journal of Nutrition (2000), 84, 233±245

 Horton, TJ, et al. (1995).
 Fat and carbohydrate overfeeding in humans: different effects on energy storage.
 Am J Clin Nutr.
 1995 Jul;62(1):19-29.

 Kennedy ET et al. (2001).
 Popular diets: correlation to health, nutrition, and obesity.
 J Am Diet Assoc.
 2001 Apr;101(4):411-20.

 Brinkworth GD, et al. (2009).
 Long-term effects of a very-low-carbohydrate weight loss diet compared with an isocaloric low-fat diet after 12 mo.
 Am J Clin Nutr.
 2009 Jul;90(1):23-32. doi: 10.3945/ajcn.2008.27326.
 Epub 2009 May 13.